DeviCatOutlet/devicatoutlet.github.io/README.md

 TODO:
 * Remove Bootstrap's JS.
 Currently used only for menu popdown.
+  - Can then also remove Popper, only present as a dep for Bootstrap.
 * Remove Bootstrap's CSS.
 Possibly only being used on the landing page.
 * Remove jQuery.
 Dependency of Bootstrap; not used elsewhere AFAIK.
 * Verify whether the current use of FontAwesome is violating Twitter's TOS.